 Bee pheromones are produced by workers, drones and the queen.
 The pheromone is passed on through ‘food sharing’ – the members of the colony feed each other, thereby transmitting the pheromone.
 So, in the act of feeding, the bees are also communicating with each other.
 This is known as ‘trophallaxis’.

 The queen honey bee produces the ‘queen pheromone’.
 This pheromone attracts the workers to her, and encourages them to build the comb, forage, and tend the brood.
-The whole colony knows it must have a queen for its continued survival, so the honey bee queen plays a very important role.
-You can learn more about her by clicking here.
+The whole colony knows it must have a queen for its continued survival, so the honey bee queen plays a very important role, as do drones, which mate with queens to ensure future generations.
+You can learn more about the honey bee queen by clicking here.